mihailsuntsov/erphy_server/README.md

 ```
 This command will start the installation process.

-Once DokioCRM is installed, the installer will ask you if you want to install a WordPress site with a built-in WooCommerce store.
+Once ERPHY is installed, the installer will ask you if you want to install a WordPress site with a built-in WooCommerce store.
 If you want to do this, type `y` and press Enter.
 A configured and ready-to-use online store will be installed.

+## How to use
 After the installation the file `/var/erphy_pwd.txt` will be created.
 It contans all passwords.
 I recommend saving this information on your computer and deleting this file.<br><br>
 The user interface of ERPHY will be available at this address: `https://yoursite.com/dss`.<br>
 Click `Registration`, and create your account.
 After registration you can login into the user interface of ERPHY.<br>